Math Functions

 Trigonometric Functions

-Use the functions that follow to do trigonometric calculations.
-Restricted operations, such as the arc cosine of -2, cause a compiler error or runtime error.
+AeroScript supplies functions to do trigonometric calculations, including arccosine, arcsine, arctangent, cosine, sine, and tangent.
+Restricted operations, such as the arccosine of -2, cause a compiler error or runtime error.

 The mathematical constant π (pi), the ratio of a circle’s circumference to its diameter, is commonly used in trigonometric functions.
 You can define the value of π in your program.
 Refer to the example that follows.